Skip to Content

 Removing Peace Lily from Pot

-You can gently lower the peace lily into the distilled water through the hole in the plastic stopper that you made.
-Once the peace lily is in the right position, you’ll be good to go.
+Next, gently lower the peace lily through the hole in the plastic stopper that you made.
+Once the peace lily is in the right position, you’re good to go.

 This step isn’t difficult, but you do want to make sure that you do things right.
-Leaving the peace lily only partially submerged with some of the roots being above the water would be less than ideal.
+Leaving the peace lily only partially submerged with some of the roots above the water is less than ideal.

-Ensuring that you have a glass container that is the right size is also going to be crucial.
-If you have a glass container that is too small, then you’re not going to have a good time with this.
+Ensuring that you have a glass container that is the right size is also crucial.
+If the glass container is too small, you’re not going to have a good time.

 Watering Can Near Peace Lily

-Liquid fertilizer can actually be much stronger than many people understand.
+Liquid fertilizer is much stronger than many people realize.
 It’s pretty much always best to err on the side of caution when using fertilizer no matter what type of plant you happen to be caring for.

 You can’t just leave the water as it is for months on end when you’re caring for a peace lily this way.
-If you want the peace lily to survive and do well, then it’s going to be necessary to change the water now and then.
+If you want the peace lily to survive and do well, then it’s necessary to change the water now and then.

-To get good results, you should endeavor to change the water in the glass container once every two weeks.
-Changing the water on a bi-weekly basis this way will keep things from stagnating and it’ll prevent the roots from drying out.
+To get good results, change the water in the glass container once every two weeks.
+Changing the water on a bi-weekly basis will keep things from stagnating and it’ll prevent the roots from drying out.

 If you don’t pay attention, then there might not be enough water to sustain the peace lily.
 This is why you must be proactive about changing the water on a schedule.